In the Books

 - ↑ "Creating Dothraki - An Interview with David J Peterson and Sai Emrys".
 April 22, 2010. http://www.tor.com/blogs/2010/04/creating-dothraki-an-interview-with-david-j-peterson-and-sai-emrys.

 - ↑ 3.0 3.1 "Westeros.Ru interview".
 June 24, 2010. http://westeros.ru/?p=3779.

 - ↑ "Dothraki 101 post on HBO's Making Game of Throne's blog".
 December 15, 2010. http://www.makinggameofthrones.com/production-diary/2010/12/15/dothraki-101.html.

 - ↑ "The Dothraki response to a call for science in a created language".
 June 3, 2010. http://www.scientificamerican.com/blog/post.cfm?id=dothraki-response-2010-06-02.

 - ↑ "Press Release Audio".
 April 13, 2010. http://dothraki.conlang.org/press-release-audio/.

 This page uses content from the English Wikipedia.
 The original content was at Dothraki language.
 The list of authors can be seen in the page history of Dothraki language.
-As with A Wiki of Ice and Fire, the content of Wikipedia is available under the Creative Commons Attribution-ShareAlike License.
+As with A Wiki of Ice and Fire - A Song of Ice and Fire & Game of Thrones, the content of Wikipedia is available under the Creative Commons Attribution-ShareAlike License.